canjs/canjs/index.md

 ## Why CanJS

 There are a lot of libraries out there and it can be difficult to pick the one that's right for you.
+In our (no so, but should be) humble opinion, the technology in CanJS is simply the best.
+It strikes a balance between:

+ - Size
+ - Ease of use
+ - Flexibility
+ - Speed
+ - Saftey

 The following are our very biased reasons to use CanJS.

-### Lightweight
+### Size

 Ontop of jQuery, CanJS is 8.2k.
 Here's some other frameworks for comparison: